Cape Town deserves a trip all to itself. It’s the kind of place you can return to again and again, and it never gets old.

 Wineries in Stellenbosch, Franschhoek and Paarl

-We spent twenty days in South Africa — check out our complete itinerary here — and after Cape Town, we went to the country’s wine region, which includes the towns of Stellenbosch, Franschhoek, and Paarl.
+We spent twenty days traveling South Africa — check out our complete itinerary here — and after Cape Town, we went to the country’s wine region, centered around the towns of Stellenbosch, Franschhoek, and Paarl.

 We chose to stay two nights in Franschhoek, but many people visit the wineries as a day trip from Cape Town.
-It’s an excellent option if you want to enjoy a few glasses of wine without worrying about driving afterwards.
+It’s a great option if you want to enjoy a few glasses without worrying about driving home.

 – Four wineries in Stellenbosch and Franschhoek